 In the program's second phase, students may choose either Interdisciplinary Honors or Departmental Honors to complete their University Honors experience.
 Interdisciplinary Honors recognizes students who seek academic experiences that extend beyond their course curricula, while Departmental Honors students follow more specialized curricula as they focus on their chosen fields.
 Both tracks culminate with the Honors Thesis, an extended research project conducted under the supervision of a faculty advisor.

 Students who graduate with University Honors must:

-Students with a qualifying GPA may complete Honors in Major by itself, without participating in the University Honors Program or completing Discovery Honors requirements.
-Members of the University Honors Program who do not fulfill Discovery Honors requirements remain eliglble to graduate with Honors in Major, but not University Honors.
+Students with a qualifying GPA may complete Departmental Honors by itself, without participating in the University Honors Program or completing Discovery Honors requirements.
+Members of the University Honors Program who do not fulfill Discovery Honors requirements remain eliglble to graduate with Departmental Honors, but not University Honors.